wyvern800/multikick/README.md

 # multikick
-Multi-twitch-like app for those who want to watch multiple streams altogether
+Multi-twitch-like app for those who want to watch multiple streams at the same time

 # credits